 - What were the results of your actions?

 Answering these questions will help build confidence.
 It will help you realize you have competencies in the field of education.
-The results from the questions above can serve to discover accomplishments to be used in the job history section of your resume.
-Taking the time to identify your transferable skills can help convince potential employers that you have what is required to be an excellent elementary teacher job, librarian, school administrator or any other education position.
+The results from the questions above can discover accomplishments to be used in the job history section of your resume.
+Taking the time to identify your transferable skills can help convince potential employers that you have what is required to be an excellent elementary teacher job, librarian, school administrator, or any other education position.

 Including achievements in your resume will help create a powerful and useful tool for your education job search.
-With the use of transferable skills, you will present yourself in an advantageous position where you can increase your chances of being hired and of obtaining the position you want in the complex world of education.
+With the use of transferable skills, you will present yourself in an advantageous position where you can increase your chances of being hired and obtain the position you want in the complex world of education.

-If you need help to transition to an education career reach out to us for help.
+If you need help to transition to an education career, reach out to us for help.